This accessibility statement applies to the WLHP website

 The accessibility regulations don't require us to fix PDFs or other documents published before 23 September 2018 if they're not essential to providing our services.

 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

 We plan to add missing text alternatives for images.
 When we publish new content we’ll make sure our use of images meet accessibility standards.

-WLHP is a member of Happy to Translate – a company set up to break down barriers between organisations and members of the communities they serve who have difficulty in communicating in spoken or written English.
+WLHP offers translation and interpretation through The Big Word – a company set up to break down barriers between organisations and members of the communities they serve who have difficulty in communicating in spoken or written English.
 How to request a translation: